Holiday Traditions :: The Reeds

 Heres an exclusive detail, if you’re like my family and appreciate representation and inclusion you’ll get a kick out of this, there are at least 8 Santas on site at Macys Santaland to help flow the massive crowds through, however the children never see more than one to eliminate mass hysteria and uncontrollable sobbing and confusion.
 There are sillohs/big dividers to keep any group from hearing another’s visit (Genius), however what many folks don’t know is that there’s a BLACK Santa that your family can visit too.
 You have to request him when you approach the helpers, you simply say youre there to see “Mr. Clause” and you’ll be guided to the room where the big guy with Melanin is located, forreal!
 Sounds crazy I know but its important for our children to see this storybook character in a way that’s relevant to them and reflective of their culture.
 Here are some images of our trip to Santaland this year; it warms my heart that Bellamy gets to share in this experience with her cousins.

-Note: You absolutely must have to have a reservation prior to heading to the city to see Santa, this exhibit is so popular they don’t even allow walk ups, its nuts!
+Note: You absolutely must have a reservation prior to heading to the city to see Santa, this exhibit is so popular they don’t even allow walk ups, its nuts!
 But its so much fun and now our babies are old enough to know this is what we do every year they very much look forward to it.

 What are your family holiday traditions?
 Or share what youd like to do with your family during the holiday season in the future!